Illumina/hap.py/doc/happy.md

 ```

 These switches control xcmp's internal VCF [leftshifting preprocessing](normalisation.md).

-The partial credit switch jointly enables / disables preprocessing and left shifting.
-The
+Left-shifting attempts to safely left-align indel and complex variant calls
+without shifting variant records past each other.

+Internal preprocessing decomposes complex variants into its primitive variants,
+leaving only SNPs, insertions and deletions.
+This type of preprocessing is useful
+when comparing different variant calling methods, for example where one method
+might output an MNP block, and another method multiple SNPs.
+If these calls are
+FPs, we should count the same number for each method, and this can be achieved in
+many cases by this type of decomposition.

-next section gives some more details on the effect that these comparison modes can have.
+The next section gives some more details on the effect that these comparison modes can have.

 ### ROC Curves